Faceless Killers

 Part 1 of the Kurt Wallander series

-In a remote Swedish farmhouse, an elderly farmer is bludgeoned to death and his wife left to die.
-As if this didn't present enough problems for Police Inspector Kurt Wallander, the dying woman's last word is foreign.
-This one tangible clue could also inflame Sweden's already smoldering anti-immigrant sentiments.
+It was a crime of senseless violence.
+On a cold night in a remote Swedish farmhouse, an elderly farmer was bludgeoned to death, his wife left to die with a noose around her neck.
+As if this didn't present enough problems for Ystad police inspector Kurt Wallander, the dying woman's last word, his only tangible clue, was "foreign."
+If publicized, it could be the match that would inflame Sweden's already smoldering anti-immigrant sentiments.

 The Dogs of Riga